CodeNameTwister/GD-SearchBar-Node/README.md

 You can run and test the SearchBarNode, see the example scene if you need guidance.

 ### Aditional
-You can display only the single full match if you set discard_similars to true, The other side also shows some close match.
+You can display only the nodes with full match if you set discard_similars to true, The other side also shows some close match.

 Copyrights (c) CodeNameTwister.
 See [LICENSE](LICENSE) for details.